udsamani/pokedex/README.md

 # Caveats to lookout
-- Translator API has limit of 5 per hour(since using free)
+- Translator API has limit of 5 per hour(since using free) [For funtranslations]